mint85/Jeopardy-jService-API-Project/README.md

 # Random Jeopardy Clues

-This is a website that displays a randomly selected Jeopardy clue and answer from the jService API. jService is an API that contains a database of over 156,000 clues that have been used on Jeopardy throughout the years.
+This is a website that displays a randomly selected Jeopardy clue and answer from the Jepp API.
+Jepp is an API that contains a database of over 175,000 clues that have been used on Jeopardy throughout the years.
 I have been a big fan of Jeopardy and trivia in general ever since watching Ken Jennings' original 74-game win streak in 2004.
 <br><br>

 ## Technologies Used: